 Tom Selleck was the original Indiana Jones, Eric Stoltz the original Marty McFly, and Lance Henriksen the original Terminator.
-These are all well-known examples of roles which re-cast during the production of famous live-action movies.
-Re-casting usually causes large amounts of work to simply be thrown away because it no longer applies now that a new actor is in the role.
-Plus, if it happens late enough in a production it can be very costly.
+These are among the many well-known examples of famous roles which were re-cast during the production of famous live-action movies.

-The following is a list of roles from famous animated films which were re-cast after an original actor had been cast and recorded at least some of their dialogue (from most recent to oldest):
+The following is a list of roles from famous animated films which were re-cast after an original actor had been cast and recorded at least some of their dialogue (from newest to oldest):

 1) Eduardo in Despicable Me 2 (2013)

 Original Voice: Al Pacino